Contents

 That’s not the model’s fault.
 Prompts are fundamentally “requesting” behavior, not “enforcing” it.
 The model may weigh: is writing this test helpful for the task?
 Then decide to skip it.

-Mechanical Constraints use tools to enforce, not model self-restraint:
+Mechanical Constraints use tools to enforce:

 • Linter blocks violations: CI runs static checks, Agent writes non-compliant code → gate fails